jwcarlso/highnoon/README.md

 # highnoon
-It's high noon somewhere in the world.
+It's high noon somewhere in the world...